When to start preparing autistic children for puberty

 Visual supports to help autistic children understand puberty

-You could show your child pictures of yourself at different ages so your child can see how you looked different.
+You could show your child pictures of yourself at different ages so your child can see how you’ve changed over time.
 This can help your child understand when puberty happens.

 You could also use drawings of a body to show how puberty looks at different ages.
 Label the body parts and highlight the changes that will happen – from getting taller to growing pubic hair.